OpenLabMadrid/HDD-centrifuge/README.md

 And enjoy it!

 ## Support
-Any question could be made sending an email to info@openlabmadrid.es
+Any question could be made sending an email to info@openlabmadrid.es, feel free to ask anything.